thufschmitt/tix-papers/context/set-theoretic-types.md

 already implements at an industrial level most of what is needed in the context of the Scheme language.

-The approach we choose here is based of the works of Alain Frisch and Giuseppe Castagna on set-theoretic types (@Fri04 and @Cas15), with extensions brought by Kim Nguyễn (@phdkim) and Giuseppe Castagna and Victor Lanvin (@CL17).
+The approach we choose here is based on the work of Alain Frisch and Giuseppe Castagna on set-theoretic types (@Fri04 and @Cas15), with extensions brought by Kim Nguyễn (@phdkim) and Giuseppe Castagna and Victor Lanvin (@CL17).

-This system is based on a set-theoretic interpretation of types as a sets of values, which provides a natural interpretation for union, intersection or difference (as the corresponding operations on the underlying sets).
+The system is based on a set-theoretic interpretation of types as a sets of values, which provides a natural interpretation for union, intersection or difference (as the corresponding operations on the underlying sets).
 This interpretation also provides a natural definition of a subtyping relation